serafinski/LangGraph-Compare/docs/getting_started.rst

 Preface
 *******
-As an example we are going to use a `Building a Basic Chatbot <https://langchain-ai.github.io/langgraph/tutorials/introduction/#part-1-build-a-basic-chatbot>`_ from LangGraph documentation.
+As an example, we are going to use a `Building a Basic Chatbot <https://langchain-ai.github.io/langgraph/tutorials/introduction/#part-1-build-a-basic-chatbot>`_ from LangGraph documentation.

 Setup
 *****

 Creating experiment
 ===================
-First start with creating an experiment folder structure for storing all of Your working data.
+First, start with creating an experiment folder structure for storing all of Your working data.
 The data will be stored in :code:`experiments` - a directory automatically created by a package.

-To create a experiment, you can use the function :func:`langgraph_log_parser.create_experiment.initialize_experiment`.
+To create an experiment, you can use the function :func:`langgraph_log_parser.create_experiment.initialize_experiment`.

 This can be done like this: